LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The path to the Access database that contains the details of all search requests.
 This must be the full path including the ``.mdb`` extension.

 RefColumn
-	The name of the column, in the Enquiries table within the Access database, that contains the search reference.
+	The name of the column in the Enquiries table within the Access database that contains the search reference.
+The name must be given without any brackets.

 SiteColumn
-	The name of the column, in the Enquiries table within theAccess database, that contains the site name.
+	The name of the column in the Enquiries table within theAccess database, that contains the site name.
+The name must ge given without any brackets.

 RepChar
 	The character(s) used to replace any special characters in file or folder names.
 'Special' characters are any of the following: ``\, %,$, :, *, /, ?, <, >, |, ~, £, .``.
 The replacement character can itself not be a special character.